pvblicltd/AKQA/README.md

 8. Completed basic 12 col grid and applied, have added a meadia query breakpoint and began a mobile view.

-9. For accessability I am using fieldsets, labels and inputs for the cart information, fo just the information ipututs these are disbaled.
-All form actions have fake urls that will work if Javascript is turned off.
+9. For accessability I am using fieldsets, labels and inputs for the cart information, the inputs that have no intercation are disabled.
+All form actions have fake urls that would work if Javascript is turned off.

 To do: